 What you'll need to make your own set of fabric blocks:

-- Printable Template - You can find the free pattern in the shop!
+- Printable Template - You can find the free pattern at the end of this post.

 - Fabric - I used flannel and faux fur